Spinal Cord Stimulators for Chronic Pain with Dr. Roger Sung

 How customizable is a spinal cord stimulator?

-After meeting with their spinal cord stimulator representative, patients are able to fully customize their device, independently choosing the intensity and schedule at which they prefer their device to operate at.
-With recent technological advancements, these adjustments can be made at the touch of their fingertips by utilizing an application on their phone.
-Patients will also receive a remote from which they can program their stimulator as well.
+After meeting with your SCS representative, you are able to fully customize your device, independently choosing the intensity and schedule at which you prefer your device to operate at.
+With recent technological advancements, these adjustments can be made at the touch of your fingertips by utilizing an application on your phone.
+Patients will also receive a remote from which they can program their stimulator from as well.

-What is the success rate of a spinal cord stimulator?
+What is the success rate of spinal cord stimulators?

-Patients that respond well to this therapy are likely to see 50-75% improvement in their pain.
+Patients that respond well to this treatment are likely to see at least 50-75% improvement in their pain.
 These devices can last upwards of 10-25 years, while only requiring battery replacements as needed.
-Please contact your spinal cord stimulator representative or our office at 719-632-7669 if you are in need of a battery replacement.
+Please contact your SCS representative or our office at 719-632-7669 if you are in need of a spinal cord stimulator battery replacement.

-The surgical procedures for both trial and permanent stimulator implantations, are performed as outpatient surgeries and can be completed within approximately one hour.
-Patients can expect to recover from the procedures within 2-4 weeks.
-This timeframe can very case by case.
+The surgical procedures for both trial and permanent stimulator implantations are performed as outpatient surgeries and can be completed within approximately one hour.
+Patients can expect to recover from the permanent implant procedures within 2-4 weeks.
+Many noticing significant chronic pain relief just days after surgery.
+Please note, these timelines will very case by case.